A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Background

 for some observable $\vx_o$ and confidence level $1 - \alpha$.
-Because many such regions exist, we compute the credible region with the \emph{smallest} volume.
-In the literature this credible region is known as the \emph{highest posterior density region} \citep{box2011bayesian,hyndman1996computing}.
+Because many such regions exist, we compute the credible region with the smallest volume.
+In the literature this credible region is known as the highest posterior density region \citep{box2011bayesian,hyndman1996computing}.
+In our evaluations, we determine the credible regions by evaluating the approximated posterior density function in a discretized and empirically normalized grid of the parameter space.
+The credible region is the set of parameters whose density is greater than a given threshold fitted to achieve the desired credibility level $1 - \alpha$.
+Additional details are described in Appendix \ref{appendix:empirical_coverage}.